Rugby union in Ireland: Provincial rugby

 The four branches of the IRFU each organise a provincial team: Leinster, based at the RDS Arena in Dublin; Munster, based at Thomond Park in Limerick; Ulster, based at Ravenhill in Belfast; and Connacht, based at the Sportsgrounds in Galway.
 In the amateur era, they were representative teams, selected from the best club players in the province, and competed in the annual IRFU Interprovincial Championship, as well as playing against international touring teams.
 After rugby union was declared open to professionalism in 1995, they were developed into professional teams.

 Today, they compete in the United Rugby Championship (URC) alongside teams from Scotland, Wales, Italy and South Africa, and the European Rugby Champions Cup and EPCR Challenge Cup, which also include teams from France and England.
-All four provinces have been champions of the URC (or its predecessor competitions), Leinster nine times, most recently in 2025; Munster four times, most recently in 2023; Ulster once in 2006; and Connacht once in 2016.
+All four provinces have been champions of the URC (or its predecessor competitions), Leinster ten times, most recently in 2026; Munster four times, most recently in 2023; Ulster once in 2006; and Connacht once in 2016.
 Leinster have won the Champions Cup four times, most recently in 2018; Munster twice, most recently in 2008; and Ulster once in 1999.
 Leinster have won the Challenge Cup once, in 2012.

 To encourage the development of Irish talent, the provinces are allowed only three non-Irish-qualified players in their squads.
 Each province has an academy programme to develop young players from local schools and clubs to professional level.
 Regular internationals are signed on central contracts to the IRFU, meaning that they, and not the provinces, control when the players play and when they rest.

 Each province also has a women's team which competes in the annual IRFU Women's Interprovincial Series.
 Irish women's teams compete in the Celtic Challenge tournament alongside teams from Scotland and Wales.
 In the first year, 2023, Ireland entered a Combined Provinces team.
 In the 2024 tournament, they entered two teams, the Wolfhounds, a combined Ulster-Leinster team, and the Clovers, a combined Munster-Connacht team.

 Club rugby

 Since 1990, the top club sides in Ireland have competed in the All-Ireland League.
-It originally featured nineteen clubs in two divisions, and currently has fifty clubs in five divisions, 1A, 1B, 2A, 2B and 2C, with promotion and relegation between them.
-The bottom team in Division 2C is relegated to their province's Junior League.
-Playoffs are held between the winners of the four provincial Junior Leagues to decide who will replace them.
+It originally featured nineteen clubs in two divisions, and currently has fifty clubs in five divisions, 1A, 1B, 2A, 2B North and 2B South, with promotion and relegation between them, and with the provincial junior leagues.
 The Bateman Cup is played for annually by the winners of the provincial Senior Cups.
-The Women's All-Ireland League was founded in 1992 has one division containing nine clubs.
+The All-Ireland League Women's Division was founded in 1992 and has two divisions, 1A and 1B, containing twelve clubs.
 The provincial branches each organise a pyramid of league and cup competitions for both men's and women's teams.